-644 MUSCLE MECHANICS AND OPTIMIZATION 3 credits Prerequisite: Graduate standing in the College of Engineering or by permission.
+MUSCLE MECHANICS AND OF INVICATION Perequisite: Graduate standing in the College of Engineering or by permission.
 Human body joint kinetics, muscle mechanics and modelling.
 The principles of optimization as applied to muscle forces, along with muscle anatomy and physiology.

-645 MECHANICS IN PHYSIOLOGY AND MEDICINE 3 credits Prerequisites: 4600:310 and 4300:202 or equivalent.
+MECHANICS IN PHYSIOLOGY AND MEDICINE

+Prerequisites: 4600.310 and 4300:202 or equivalent.
 Blood rheology, mechanics of microcir-culation, finite deformation theory, soft tissue mechanics, mechanics of blood and lymph cir-culation, kinetics and kinematics of orthopedic joints.
 Clinical applications.

-647 KINEMATICS OF THE HUMAN BODY
+KINEMATICS OF THE HUMAN BODY

 Prerequisites: 4600:321 or equivalent, graduate standing in the College of Engineering or by permission.
 Analytical methods used to model and quantify human body motion.
-Three dimensional kinematics, joint coordinate systems, functional anatomy, segment center of mass and joint centers ...
+Three-dimensional kinematics, joint coordinate systems, functional anatomy, segment center of mass and joint centers..

-650 CARDIOVASCULAR DYNAMICS
+CARDIOVASCULAR DYNAMICS

-3 credits Prerequisites: 3100:561, 562, or equivalent; 4600:310 or equivalent.
+Prerequisites: 3100:561, 562, or equivalent; 4600:310 or equivalent.
 Analysis of blood pumping action, pressure/flow waveform transmission and blood rheology factors.
 Use of modeling and direct measurement techniques.
 Clinical implications of disease.

-CARDIOVASCULAR DIAGNOSTIC TECHNIQUES 651
+651 CARDIOVASCULAR DIAGNOSTIC TECHNIQUES

-3 credits Prerequisites: 3100.561, 562 or equivalent.
+Prerequisites: 3100:561, 562 or equivalent.
 Cardiovascular disease conditions, instrumentation and techniques (both invasive and noninvasive) used for diagnosis.
 Direct interaction with active clinical laboratories.

-CARDIOVASCULAR THERAPEUTIC TECHNIQUES 3 credits Prerequisite: 651.
-Cardiovascular therapeutic devices and procedures for correction of congenital defects, valve failure, heart and arterial bypass grafting and less-invasive catheter-based procedures
+652 CARDIOVASCULAR THERAPEUTIC TECHNIQUES Prerequisite: 651.
+Cardiovascular therapeutic devices and procedures for correction of genital defects, valve failure, heart and arterial bypass grafting and less-invasive catheter-based procedures

-TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE 3 credits Prerequisites: 4200:321, 322 or 4600:30, 315 or equivalent.
-Basic definitions, cardiovascular mass and momentum transport, compartment modeling, mass transfer in physiological sys-tems and artificial kidney and lung devices, Design optimization.
-Analysis of human thermal system
+653 TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE Prerequisites: 4200:321, 322 or 4600:330, 315 or equivalent.
+Basic definitions, cardiovascular mass and momentum transport, compartment modeling, mass transfer in physiological systems and artificial kidney and lung devices.
+Design optimization.
+Analysis of human thermal REHABILITATION ENGINEERING

-REHABILITATION ENGINEERING 655

-3 credits Prerequisites: graduate standing in engineering, mathematics, or science; or permission of the instructor.
-Devices for rehabilitation, interfacing the motor and/or sensory impaired, quan-titative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging technologies
+Prerequisites: graduate standing in engineering, mathematics, or science: or permission of the instructor.
+Devices for rehabilitation, interfacing the motor and/or sensory impaired, quantitative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging

-BIOMATERIALS AND LABORATORY 660
+BIOMATERIALS AND LABORATORY

-Corequisite: Biomaterials Laboratory.
+A credits Corequisite: Biomaterials Laboratory.
 Material uses in biological applications.
-Effect of physio-logical environment and stenilization on materials.
+Effect of physiological environment and sterilization on materials.
 Controlled and uncontrolled degradation.

 Effect of materials on soft tissue, hard tissue and blood.
-Laboratory experiments using mate-rials designed for biomedical use and demonstrations of biological/materials interactions.
+Laboratory experiments using materials designed for biomedical use and demonstrations of biological/materials interactions.